 - Interested in applying to the Online Master of Science in Computer Science program?

 Financial aid provides support for students to help meet the costs of obtaining a Georgia Tech education.
-There are a number of ways you can receive financial aid, including:
+There are numerous ways you can receive financial aid, including

 - Scholarships & Grants